yucefsourani/arfedora-nvidiab/README.md

 # arfedora-nvidiab
-* Script To Install Bumblebee + Nvidia Or Nouveau On Fedora.
+* Script To Install Bumblebee + Nvidia Or Nouveau On Fedora 23/24.
 * http://www.arfedora.com